How to fix this issue?

 Are you currently unable to login to your WordPress admin dashboard?
 If yes, no need to panic!
-Depending on the issue you are having, there are a few simple steps you can take to get back into your dashboard.
+Depending on the issue you are having, there are a few simple steps you can take to get back your dashboard access.

-In this guide, I will be going over the common WordPress login issues and their fixes.
+In this guide, I will be providing the common information on WordPress login issues and their fixes.

 Common Login Issues